sanderwood/clamp3/README.md

 - [classification/](https://github.com/sanderwood/clamp3/tree/main/classification): Includes scripts for classification tasks using extracted features, such as training linear classification models and making predictions.

-- [preprocessing/](https://github.com/sanderwood/clamp3/tree/main/preprocessing): Scripts for converting your data into compatible formats (interleaved ABC notation, MTF, or -extracted audio features).
+- [preprocessing/](https://github.com/sanderwood/clamp3/tree/main/preprocessing): Scripts for converting your data into compatible formats (interleaved ABC notation, MTF, or MERT-extracted audio features).
 These are required for CLaMP 3 to work with the data.

 - [retrieval/](https://github.com/sanderwood/clamp3/tree/main/retrieval): Provides scripts for evaluating model performance, conducting semantic searches, and calculating similarity metrics based on extracted feature vectors.